johanley/postscript-notes/README.md

 <em>"[The] names that represent operators are not reserved by the language.
 A PostScript program may change the meanings of operator names."</em>
 (Red Book, page 23).

-<P>The generic name for everything in the language is **an object** (not in the sense of object-oriented programming!):
+<P>The generic name for everything in the language is an *object* (not in the sense of object-oriented programming!).
-* data: numbers, booleans, strings, arrays, dictionaries
-* executable things: names, operators, procedures

 The interpreter executes a series of objects.
 An object has:
 * a type: boolean, integer, real, name, operator (*simple*); string, array,dictionary, file (*composite*)